Sculptor, Jo Lathwood has been commissioned to make a new public artwork for 13 – 17 Dean Street in St Pauls, Bristol.

 Taking inspiration from Portland Square’s rich history, CIPHER is a response to the key moments that the local area has witnessed; from a boot and shoe factory, to a derelict bomb site, to an area of large scale immigration, to the birth of Ujima Radio and now to accommodation for students.

-Local Learning have been collaborating with Jo and working with St Barnabas and Cabot, as the two most local primary schools to the site, to collect memories about the area from members of the community.
-These stories collected by the pupils will generate ideas for Jo’s coded message.
+Local Learning have been collaborating with Jo and working with St Barnabas and Cabot, as the two most local primary schools to the site, collecting memories about the area from members of the community.
+Jo ‘eavesdropped’ into the conversations to create her coded message.

-Ujima Radio co-owner and presenter, Roger Griffith, who has had a connection with the site since 1991, will produce a podcast of the project, recording the process and the stories that the children have collected to be later used as reference for people trying to identify the cipher in Jo’s art installation.
+Ujima Radio co-owner and presenter, Roger Griffith who has had a connection with the site since 1991, produced a podcast of the project, recording the process and the stories that the children collected as reference for people trying to identify the cipher in Jo’s art installation.